Code-Institute-Submissions/KitesurfingTechie-Kitesurfing-for-Beginners/README.md

 CSS: - CSS was used to style all my pages.

-Google Fonts: - Google fonts was used to import all font types for the different elements.
+<a href="fonts.google.com/">Google fonts:</a> Google fonts was used to import all font types for the different elements.

 <a href="fontawesome.com">Font Awesome:</a> Font awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.